jeertmans/DiffeRT2d/docs/source/jax_and_jaxtyping.md

 ## Understanding JAX Arrays

-The main advantage of JAX over other *autodiff* libraries (like PyTorch or TensforFlow) is that you can pretty much use it as a drop-in replacement of [NumPy](https://numpy.org/), because almost all function from NumPy is present in {mod}`jax.numpy`.
+The main advantage of JAX over other *autodiff* libraries (like PyTorch or TensorFlow) is that you can pretty much use it as a drop-in replacement for [NumPy](https://numpy.org/), because JAX contains a NumPy-compatible implementation of almost all NumPy functions in {mod}`jax.numpy`.

 JAX also comes with the concept of [PyTrees](https://jax.readthedocs.io/en/latest/pytrees.html), and JAX arrays are PyTrees.

-The only thing your **really need to know** is that PyTrees are **immutable**.
-Hence, for compatibility with JAX's philosophy, DiffeRT2d's object are also **immutable PyTrees**.
+The only thing you **really need to know** is that PyTrees are **immutable**.
+Hence, for compatibility with JAX's philosophy, DiffeRT2d's objects are also **immutable PyTrees**.

-As such, every methods on those objects are likely to return a **new object instance**.
-E.g.:
+As such, every method these objects expose is likely to return a **new object instance**. e.g.:

 ```python
 from differt.geometry import Point